ctelfer/onics/README.txt

     pml - an AWK-like program for packets using the Packet Manipulation Language and running on the NetVM.

+    pktin - a platform-specific program to read packets from a network interface

+    pktout - a platform specific program to write packets to a network interface

     pcapin - reads in pcap files or interfaces through libpcap and emits XPKT packets.